 “And I’ve seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land.
 So I’m happy, tonight.
 I’m not worried about anything.
 I’m not fearing any man.
 Mine eyes have seen the glory of the coming of the Lord!”

 Dr. King’s legacy was cemented long before that fateful day.
 Just 39 years old, he had become the voice of the oppressed and disenfranchised.
 He was beloved and hated all at once, yet it never stopped him from his tireless bent to rally.
 King was an active supporter of union workers and other unfairly treated employees.
 Although fellow activist James L. Farmer Jr. called for peaceful protests in the wake of his passing, violent riots broke out in nearly 110 cities with Chicago, Baltimore, and Washington being affected the most.
 The protests nearly drove the cities to ruin and it wasn’t until the 1990s that Washington’s Shaw district saw recovery.

-If King were alive today, he would have turned 83 this past January.
+If King were alive today, he would have turned 85 this past January.
 What would King say of a world where a Black man is president but racism still plays a large part of what divides America and the rest of the free world?
-What would King’s opinion be of the Trayvon Martin case?
+What would King’s opinion be of the Trayvon Martin case, Jordan Davis case, or Renisha McBride case.
 How would someone who nearly unified the world look at our country today?
-It is nearly shameful that the very things King died speaking out against still play a major part in our lives in 2012.
+It is nearly shameful that the very things King died speaking out against still play a major part in our lives in 2014.
 Everyone should look at what’s ahead of them and ask hard questions as to why the world seems to be running in place.

 Rest In Peace, Dr. King.